Decisions, contraventions, enforcements and regularisation

-If your plans are rejected you can re-submit them with amendments to make them comply with Building Regulations.
-Alternatively, you can appeal to the Department for Communities and Local Government (DCLG) against our decision on your application to:
+If we reject your plans, you can re-submit them, with amendments, to make them comply with Building Regulations.
+Alternatively, you can appeal to the Ministry of Housing, Communities & Local Government against our decision on your application to:

 - Reject plans

 - Refuse to grant an application for relaxation of Building Regulations

 - Add a condition to the granting of an application for relaxation

 - Serve a contravention notice in respect of defective work